lukaspatschil/speedtest_automation/README.md

 ## Setup

-Make a folder named `out` on the same level as the script.
+Make a folder named `out` and write the path to the folder in the path variable.

 ## How it works